Duration & Fees

 Today the trip continues on to Dar es Salaam, travelling through lush scenery and palm trees when nearing the warm Indian Ocean.
 To-day's drive time is extended due to the heavier amount of traffic heading into the city but the sights and sounds of Dar's outer suburbs are very entertaining.
 Look out for the colourful shop fronts with their sometimes humorous catch phrases.
 On arrival in Dar es Salaam the lovely seaside campsite is approached and preparations made for the optional departure to Zanzibar the next morning.

-DAY 7: Dar es Salaam to Zanzibar (OPTIONAL) (B)
+DAY 7: Dar es Salaam to Zanzibar (B)

-A ferry from Dar es Salaam takes those travelling to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry from Dar es Salaam takes the group to the "Spice Island,” where the the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join the group here to replace those leaving the group at the end of the excursion to Zanzibar.

-PLEASE NOTE: Accommodation and meals are not provided on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and within their own budget..
-The Trip Leader can arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+PLEASE NOTE: Meals are not provided on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and within their own budget..
+The Trip Leader joins the group and can arrange activities while meals can be enjoyed from a wide selection of restaurants.
 There is also a wide variety of optional excursions on offer - see price guide in "Extra Information".

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.